An Energy and Climate Tracker

 Monthly surveys are conducted among a representative sample of roughly 2,200 U.S. adults (including roughly 2,000 registered voters) and have an unweighted margin of error of +/-2 percentage points.

-Tracking Confidence in U.S. Climate Action by Party
+Tracking Confidence in U.S. Climate Action: By Party

 Shares of registered voters who said how confident they are that the country will reduce its carbon emissions and slow the impacts of climate change in the next decade